How to Get Your Voice Heard in Meetings

 For example, if someone says something that you agree with, say so.
 After giving them credit for their idea, you might want to build on it by adding your own ideas.
 Also, you could steer attention back to someone who got interrupted.
 It can be as simple as saying, "Ayesha, what were you going to say?"

 When you become confident about speaking up for others, you'll feel less self-conscious about speaking up for yourself.

 4. Be One of the First to Speak

-Be aware that being assertive doesn't mean being aggressive, and that being early to speak doesn't mean always being the first!
+Be aware that assertive isn't the same as aggressive, and that being early to speak doesn't mean always being the first!

 5. Embrace the Skills of Introversion

-Take advantage of the fact that you'll likely be reflective, strategic, thoughtful, a good listener, and observant.
-You can draw on these attributes in two ways: in the lead-up to the meeting, research the subject under discussion and plan what you want to say or ask; once in the meeting, you can use your active listening skills.
+If you're an introvert, you'll likely be reflective, strategic, thoughtful, a good listener, and observant.
+You can draw on these attributes in two ways.
+In the lead-up to the meeting, research the subject under discussion and plan what you want to say or ask.
+And once you're in the meeting, you can use your active listening skills.
 So, summarize what's being said, show that you value others' opinions, and offer your own considered point of view.

 6. Give Your Idea the Advantage

-If you can, get yourself on the agenda, so that you will have a guaranteed opportunity to talk.
+If you can, get yourself on the agenda so that you'll have a guaranteed opportunity to speak.
 If this isn't possible, let everyone know in advance that you have something you want to share.
-For example, if you've received an email about the meeting, reply, "I'm really looking forward to attending this meeting and sharing my new ideas about X." You're making it clear that you have something to offer.
-This should provoke interest that earns you attention in the meeting.

 7. Keep It Short, With No Apology

 Start and end your contribution with conviction.
-Avoid starting with an apologetic "I'm sorry, but…" This will immediately weaken your position.
-Start proudly and strongly with, "I'd like to say…" or "Can I just add…?"
+Avoid opening with an apologetic "I'm sorry, but…" This will immediately weaken your position.
+Start strongly but politely with, "I'd like to say…" or "Can I just add…?"

 Once you've said what you want to say, simply finish speaking.
 Or if you're on a virtual call, close with, "Over to you, Susan."
 People will appreciate your efficient delivery.